Convention on Nuclear Safety - National Reports

-- Watch the opening session (Source: IAEA)
+- Watch the opening and closing sessions (Source: IAEA)

 Canada’s seventh report outlines the various measures that are in place to assure the safe operation of nuclear power plants in Canada and the protection of the health and safety of people and the environment.
 These include a robust nuclear regulatory framework, a mature and effective regulator, and licensee organizations that are fully committed to nuclear safety.
 The report also emphasizes Canada’s commitment to openness and transparency, research and development, peer review, and continual improvement.

 Ramzi Jammal, CNSC Executive Vice-President and Chief Regulatory Operations Officer, has been elected as President of the Seventh Review Meeting of the Convention on Nuclear Safety.
 As President, Mr. Jammal will preside over discussions among participating countries on how to improve nuclear safety worldwide through a constructive exchange of views.
-For more information on Ramzi Jammal’s presidency, read the feature article.
+For more information on Ramzi Jammal’s presidency, read the feature articles.

 Highlights from the report